gdeol4/Geosegmentation_model/README.md

 # Creating a Geosegmentation model to examine bank churn

-A geosegmentation model examining the churn of bank customers using regression with Gretl.
+A geosegmentation model examining the churn of bank customers using logistic regression, variance inflaction factors, and odds ratios with Gretl.

 # The Variables